 Very often you will have several personas, especially on the B2B market where the sales funnel seems slightly different from the B2C one.
 You sell your product to various businesses and they may have different types of target audiences, i.e. their personas differ.
 Thus these companies’ requirements may vary too.

-To make the most of this process, you need to ask yourself in-depth questions about your perfect client.
+To make the most of this process, you need to organize a sales team meeting and brainstorm in-depth questions about your perfect client.
 This way, your products or services will be aimed at businesses that appreciate them, allowing you to keep the user experience high, as well as your revenue and other growth KPIs.
 Having created buyer personas, you can tailor communication more effectively and choose deals better suited to success.

 #4 Don’t be too strict